jschalk/jaar/docs/ropeterm_explanation.md

     * CoinLabel
     * PayBook (ledger of Transactions)
     * Shared concept of time
-    * Believers' Plans of Action
+    * Beliefs' Plans of Action

 Every Coin starts with a central coin but that's not enough.
 Levinas asserts that moral community can only exist when time is a single community standard.
 This is intuitive for most people but it is important to explicitly state it.